| One

 architecture

-On this scale, NavCenters function as nodes in the
+At this scale and scope, NavCenters function as nodes in the

 network made